e-n-f/wchar-clarification-request/README.md

 wchar-clarification-request
 ===========================

-It is difficult and error-prone to write correct C programs for handling non-ASCII text.
+It is difficult and error-prone to write correct C programs for handling non-ASCII text using only the facilities provided by the standard.

 The C99 standard attempted to provide a complete set of the necessary types, conversions, and utility functions for two text representations: multibyte characters as sequences of `char` bytes, and wide characters as single `wchar_t` code points.
 However,